 Who Is a Candidate for a Body Lift?

-Dr. Jimmy Firouz, a board-certified Beverly Hills plastic surgeon, has extensive experience in performing body lift surgery.
+Beverly Hills body lift plastic surgeon Dr. Firouz has extensive experience in performing body lift surgery for his patients.
 He typically recommends the procedure to his patients who have exercise-resistant fat deposits and sagging skin caused by age, extreme weight loss, or multiple pregnancies.

 What to Expect During a Body Lift